andyfitzsuse/andyfitz.github.io/posts/generative-design.md

 First, ... we're going to create something without any javascript at all.
 This helps us to creatively set the stage by mocking up at least some of the look and feel you'd like to create.

-The benefits of this approach means you discover your answers to the most beautiful questions:
+The benefits of this approach means you discover your answers to the most beautiful of questions:

 >  What must **stay the same** so that everything else can change?"

-and also frees us up to explore new horizons
+The answer is what frees us up to explore new horizons:

->  Knowing what is constant the same, what can constantly change?
+>  Observe is constant, discover what can **constantly change**

 In this case we're going to use `SVG`,  but you could just as easily use plain ol HTML and `div`'s.